RTMecha/BetterLegacy/snapshots.md

 - Added "SetObjectDragHelperAxisX" and "SetObjectDragHelperAxisY" to keybind functions.
 - Added "Screen Overlay" default object in the "More Options" popup.
 Good for fading the screen in / out.
 - Added "Open Custom Object Creation Options" in Config Manager > Editor > General.
 This opens the custom object options popup by default when clicking the Object button.
+- Moved Object Creation settings from Editor > General to Editor > Creation, and added a few more settings for this tab.

 ## Changes
 ### Core